-It was a special pleasure to see things eaten, to see things blackened and changed.
+"It was a special pleasure to see things eaten, to see things blackened and changed.
 With the brass nozzle in his fists, with this great python spitting its venomous kerosene upon the world..."
 (1).

 We meet Guy Montag for the first time participating in what he seems to find a joyous act of destruction.
 The fire imagery is rampant: "blackened and changed", "blazing and burning", "tatters and charcoal".
 Perhaps fire will become a motif in this novel.
-The metaphor of a fire hose as a "great python spitting its venomous kerosene upon the world" provides the reader with the idea that the act of burning is deadly, perhaps even evil as snakes are often associated with Satan and the Garden of Eden.
+The metaphor of a fire hose as a "great python spitting its venomous kerosene upon the world" suggests the act of burning is deadly, perhaps even evil as snakes are often associated with Satan and the Garden of Eden.
 Additionally, the connotation of the word venomous instead of poisonous seems to imply the intention to do ill, as venomous animals use their venom to kill and poisonous plants do not seek out death.
 The next metaphor of Montag's hands as those of a conductor "playing all of the symphonies" conveys the odd idea that there is some kind of harmony in this act of destruction.
 It seems that Montag loved this destructive action, but the author's use of figurative language provides the reader with the idea that this is harmful.

 Note that a certain degree of informality is permitted, perhaps even necessary.
 However, your diction should be elevated and academic: IB-worthy, in essence.
 Think of the dialectical journal as an ongoing blog, a living document that evolves along with your understanding of the work.
+Journals are not meant to be written after you've read the whole book.
+Consider reading a few chapters and then writing a few journals.
 (You'll be very familiar with the rubric below).